mathewmahoney/stake-web-sdk/README.md

     - Add it to bookEventHandlerMap and create emitterEvents
     - Subscribe emitterEvents in a svelte component
     - Do anything you want.

+- Q: What are the requirements to launch the same game on social casinos like [stake.us](https://stake.us)?
+  - A: You will need to add a different set of text for your UI when `social=true` in the query string.
+For example 'BET' to 'SPIN'.
+Check the example in the codebase here `packages/components-ui-pixi/src/i18n/i18nDerived.ts`

 <a name="dependencies"></a>